 Long gone are the days of rest, rest, rest.
 Exercise has been shown to improve the effectiveness of Chemotherapy, reduce associated fatigue and other side effects including weight gain, then increase your likelihood of remission.

 Your Accredited Exercise Physiologist will prescribe exercise to compliment your treatment and has the understanding to safely adapt your program according to changing symptoms.
+You can find more information on our Cancer Care page.

 Type 1 and Type 2 Diabetes